-Multiple in-vitro and in-vivo studies have been conducted so far, that prove the positive effects of cannabinoids in combating cancer cell growth and inducing their death through a process called apoptosis.
+Multiple in-vitro and in-vivo studies have been conducted so far that provide evidence of the positive effects of cannabinoids in combating cancer cell growth and inducing their death through a process called apoptosis.
 A 2009 study demonstrated that THC inhibits the growth of certain brain cancer cells.
 A 2013 study showed how CBD can also affect these cells.
 In 2015, cannabinoids were also shown effective in inducing skin cancer cell death, following a 2011 study that showed similar results in breast cancer.

-The team’s efforts were also focused on mapping exactly how these combinations interact and how they can be used to treat specific types of cancer, which makes this study an amazing new step into the understanding of how cannabis can be used to fight cancer and the development of efficient cancer treatments.The last decade has seen more advancements in cannabis research than any that preceded it, and the plant is steadily making its way into more and more doctors’ offices.
+The team’s efforts were also focused on mapping exactly how these combinations interact and how they can be used to treat specific types of cancer, which makes this study an important step into the understanding of how cannabis can be used to fight cancer and the development of efficient cancer treatments.The last decade has seen more advancements in cannabis research than any that preceded it, and the plant is steadily making its way into more and more doctors’ offices.

 Although many oncologists today recommend medical marijuana as an aid in cancer treatment, neither the plant nor its subproducts are considered to be a main remedy against cancer growth so far.
-It is, however, strongly supported by many physicians as a useful ally in dealing with cancer and cancer-related issues.
-Studies have found cannabis to have no negative interactions with chemotherapy treatment, but further testing is needed to develop positive methods to use cannabis a specific medicine against cancer growth.
+It is, however, strongly supported by many physicians as a useful ally in treating cancer-related issues.
+Studies have found cannabis to have no negative interactions with chemotherapy treatment, but further testing is needed to develop positive methods to use cannabis as a specific medicine against cancer growth.